Gintas2002/Clang-Formatting-Portable/README.md

-This is a repository of mine where I include a Clang Formatting Portable folder (200 MB), so Clang files in VSCode would work, aka formating code if you need too, no need to instal bloated LLVM if not needed... just add it to the Windows environment path.
+This is a repository of mine where I include a Clang Formatting Portable folder (200 MB),
+so Clang file would work in VSCode, it formates code with advanced settings, if you need it, no need to instal bloated LLVM if not needed...
+just add it to the Windows environment path